-Of course, marketing is a holistic process.
-A process that requires a great number of skills and common sense.
-However, with the goal of communicating and promoting your business, PR or Public Relations is a viable option when it comes to reaching a mass audience.
+Of course; MARKETING is a holistic process; a process which requires a significant number of skills and common sense.
+However, communicating and promoting your business, Public Relations or PR is a viable option when it comes to reaching a mass audience cost-effectively.

-Here are 5 things to expect from journalists:
+Here are seven things to expect from journalists:

-- They have a boss.
+5. They have a boss.
 Journalists usually have an editor who is their boss.
-The editor does exactly that – edit the publication.
-Therefore, a story can be rewritten, dropped or pushed back, depending on the direction of the publication for that period.
+The editor does precisely that – edit the publication.
+Therefore, a story can be rewritten, dropped or pushed back, depending on the direction of the magazine for that period.

-- The journalist is writing for their readers.
-Always keep in mind that journalist’s main focus should be their reader.
+6. The journalist is writing for their readers.
+Always keep in mind that a journalist’s primary focus should be their reader.
 Therefore, when the journalist is interviewing you, their focus should be: “Is this of interest to my readers?”

-Those are 5 helpful tips, which hopefully will take the edge of your anxiety when you are working with the media.
+Those are seven helpful tips, which hopefully will take the edge of your anxiety when you are working with the media.